 Owners must provide all food for their pets.
 Changing their diet while away from home can cause stress on your dog's system.
 Providing your dog's own food will ensure less upset tummies.
 All food must be portioned out into separate baggies/containers, labeled with the dog's name and feeding instructions.
 We provide stainless steel bowls and plenty of fresh water.

-*Note: all dogs will be fed separately and individually to avoid any aggressive behavior.
-(We will have food on hand in case of emergencies at additional expense.)
+*Note: all dogs will be fed separately and individually to avoid any reactive behavior.
+(We will have food on hand in case of emergencies at an additional expense.)

 CAN I BOARD MY DOG WITHOUT AN INTERVIEW OR DAYCARE SESSION?

-We do require that all dogs go through our screening process and attend at least one session of daycare before their actual first boarding date.
+We do require that all dogs go through our screening process and attend at least one hald day and one full day of daycare before their actual first boarding date.
 This will ensure that they are comfortable with the facility, staff and daily routine.

 WILL SOMEONE BE THERE AT NIGHT WITH MY DOG?

 Yes!
 We provide 24 hour staffing to ensure your dogs safety and comfort.
-Because of our cage-free boarding policy, we have overnight attendants to cater to all of our guests needs.
+Because of our cage-free boarding policy, we have overnight caretakers to cater to all of our guests needs.
+Our Campers sleep in bed with our overnight caretakers at night.
 If an emergency does arise, we are there to attend to the situation immediately.
-This gives all of us peace of mind---your dogs well being is our greatest concern.
+This gives all of us peace of mind---your dog's well being is our greatest concern.

 DO YOU HAVE AN OUTDOOR SPACE?